joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/30/climate/heat-pumps-climate.html?searchResultPosition=5

 **The Oldest Museum in New York Is Expanding**\
-`The New-York Historical Society is making way for the first L.G.B.T.Q. museum in the city.`\
+`The New-York Historical Society is making way for the first L.G.B.T.Q. history and culture museum in the city.`\
 https://nytimes.com/2021/06/30/arts/design/new-york-historical-society-lgbtq-museum.html?searchResultPosition=6

 **The At Home and Away Summer Playlist**\